 Fertilizing the lawn with a quick release nitrogen heavy fertilizer is also a great idea in the fall.
 The temperatures have cooled to the point that the grass isn’t growing much.
 The soil is warm enough still that roots are still storing energy in the form of carbohydrates.
 The lawn needs sunlight, water and nutrients to do this most effectively.

 In late fall, the combination of fertilization and weed control will leave your lawn looking great next spring!
-Let us know if we can help in any way by calling 913-782-8315 & getting on our fall lawn care program list.
+Let us know if we can help in any way by calling 913-782-8315 or go to our website to get on our fall lawn care program list.

 3. Plant Spring Bulbs